Genuine Faith: The Faith that Saves

 They’ll meet your need for Bible study that challenges your head and your heart.
 Most of all, we pray you’ll meet God in them.

-30 Replies to “Genuine Faith: The Faith that Saves”
+30 thoughts on “Genuine Faith: The Faith that Saves”

 1. I believe in the Bible and Jesus Christ.
 Also, I am a Christian and I can’t go all the time to our Baptist church because I got a lot of health problems.